CCN-Support/CCN_Wiki/docs/source/hoffman.rst

 ~~~~~~~~~~~~~~~~
 What is Hoffman?
 ^^^^^^^^^^^^^^^^
 The Hoffman2 Cluster is a campus computing resource at UCLA and is named for Paul Hoffman (1947-2003).
 It is maintained by the `IDRE <https://idre.ucla.edu/>`_ at UCLA and the main official webage is `here <https://www.hoffman2.idre.ucla.edu/>`_.
 With many high end processor, data storage, and backup technologies, it is a useful tool for executing research computations especially when working with large datasets.
 More than 1000 users are currently registered and the cluster sees tremendous usage.
-Click here to find out how to join.
+Click here [will link to Getting an Account] to find out how to join.
 In September 2014 alone, there were more than 5.5 million compute hours logged.
 See more usage statistics `here <https://www.hoffman2.idre.ucla.edu/status/>`_.

 Anatomy of the Computing Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^